Akobabs/Lung-Cancer-Detection-with-Computer-Aided-Vision/Transfer_Learning_3DCNN/README.md

-This foder contains the files related to transfer learning model of VGG_16 network
+This foder contains the files related to transfer learning model of VGG_16 network and 3DCNN model